Shoray2002/babylon-extrude/README.md

 - Use the right mouse button to pan the camera around the scene.
 - Use the scroll wheel to zoom in and out.
 - Click and drag on the canvas to move the camera around the scene.
-- Click on a face of the cube to select it and then drag the mouse to extrude the face.
+- Click on a face of the cube to select it and then drag the mouse to extrude or intrude the face.
 - View the extrusion distance in the top center of the screen.
 - Press the "Reset" button to reset the cube to its default shape.